 [GdM] That’s it, readers!

-If you haven’t read Mark’s books, Bad Seed is a great starting point.
-Then, do your grimdark-self a favour and buy the whole Broken Empire series.
+If you haven’t read any books by Mark Lawrence, Bad Seed is a great starting point.
+You’ll find that story in Grimdark Magazine Issue #1 Then, do your grimdark-self a favour and buy the whole Broken Empire series.